1901 Vanderbilt Commodores football team: Week 3: Georgia

 The Commodores defeated coach William A. Reynolds' Georgia Bulldogs 48–0, avenging the loss by the same score last year to Reynolds' Tar Heels.

 Week 4: Auburn

 Vanderbilt beat Auburn 41–0, in a game that was "extremely disappointing and slow."

-Week 5: Washington University in St. Louis
+Week 5: Washington University

-The Washington University Bears gave the Commodores their only loss of the season, 12–11.
+Washington University gave the Commodores their only loss of the season, 12–11.
 Vanderbilt quarterback Fred Hume made a 50-yard gain, setting up John Edgerton's touchdown.
 Washington fought hard and responded with a touchdown drive, with Cassell making the score.
 Washington made the extra point, and went up 6–5.
 Bryan scored another touchdown for Vanderbilt to make the score 11–6 at the half.
 Washington's Smith scored a touchdown in the second half, and Lehman kicked goal for the win.

 The starting lineup was McLean (left end), Lawler (left tackle), Hughes (left guard) Perry (center), Crutchfield (right guard), Booth (right tackle), Simmons (right end), Hume (quarterback), Bryan (right halfback), Edgerton (fullback).

+Attendance for the game was reported variously as "hardly exceed[ing]" 400 and 2,000.